Wolverine971/9takes/src/blog/people/techies/Lex-Fridman.md

 ### The Mind of an Enneagram Type 5

-Type 5s are usually introverted.
+Type 5s are introverted.

 They have an intense, cerebral world that they can get lost in.
 They want to understand the world and everything around them on a deep level.
 They are knowledge seekers or said less charitably; they are knowledge hoarders.
 Is this not Lex?
 Lex enjoys the state of being deeply engrossed in a subject.
 He loves analyzing and theorizing about anything and everything.
 For 5s, this seeking of knowledge is born out of a fear that they are secretly useless, helpless, and incapable.
 To combat those negatives, 5s seek to know everything so they no longer feel useless, helpless, or incapable.
 For 5s, knowledge seeking is an enjoyment and a coping mechanism.

 ### Intellectual Curiosity: The Pursuit of Knowledge